stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 This is just setting the local `folder` and the `contentFolder` in the options hash for the StaticSiteJson class and will eventually be how we tell the plugin to look for Markdown files in the `input` folder and put the output JSON:API files in `output-jsons`.
 The contentFolder is optional and will default to `content`.

-When this is actually used in ember-cli or any other Broccoli pipeline the `build()` function is called.
+When this is used in ember-cli or any other Broccoli pipeline the `build()` function is called.
 This is where most of the work happens.

 ### The build() function